 Donald Trump Biography

 Donald Trump is the 45th president of the United States, and the only U.S. president to be impeached twice.
 He succeeded President Barack Obama on January 20, 2017, served one term, and was succeeded by Joe Biden on January 20, 2021.

 The presidency is Donald Trump’s first public office.
-Previously he was best known as a property developer and businessman who made his name synonymous with New York-sized hustle, money and ego, and for his starring role on the reality show The Apprentice.
+Previously he was best known for his starring role on the reality show The Apprentice, and before that as a property developer and businessman who made his name synonymous with New York-sized hustle, money and ego.

 Donald Trump attended Fordham University for two years before transferring to the Wharton School at the University of Pennsylvania, where he earned his undergraduate degree in 1968.
 (He did not get an MBA there, as is sometimes reported.)
 Trump then started young in his father’s New York real estate business of his father, Fred Trump.
 In the 1970s, Donald Trump began presenting himself as a Manhattan deal-maker, talking banks and city government into financing his ambitious developments.
-He built the grandiose Trump Tower on Fifth Avenue in 1982, and soon he moved into the casino business in New Jersey.
+He built the grandiose and gold-trimmed Trump Tower on Fifth Avenue in 1982, and soon he moved into the casino business in New Jersey.

 In 2004 he began playing the demanding boss-man in what became a long-running NBC reality series, The Apprentice. (“You’re fired,” his ritualistic dismissal of the show’s losers, became a popular catch-phrase.)
 He also made noises about running for president in the elections of 2008 and 2012, but never formally tossed his hat in the ring until June of 2015, when he said “I am officially running for president of the United States.”